 - Get on a bike or walk: While riding your bike or walking might take a little longer to reach your destination, the fresh air, lack of carbon emitted, and exercise more than make up for the extra minutes.

 - Phone it in: Explore telecommuting or teleconferencing options with your employer to significantly reduce your daily commute.
-If half of American office workers telecommuted just two days a week, it would save up to $500 billion a year.
+Just telecommuting a few days a week will save money for you and your employer.